iTwin/appui/CONTRIBUTING.md

 ### Test apps

 In the `test-apps` folder there are 2 apps that can be used to test changes to the packages in this repository.
-Each app is a standalone app that can be run with `npm start` from the app's folder.
+Each app can be run with `npm start` from the app's folder.

-Most of the features should be the same in both apps as they are both being configured by the `appui-test-providers` package, new features should be added through this package.
+Most of the features should be the same in both apps as they are both being configured by the `appui-test-providers` package.
+New features should be added through this package.

 The apps are:

-- `standalone`: This app is working only on the current machine and do not require log in, it is useful for testing with `.bim` files that you are on your machine.
+- `standalone` is an iTwin.js application that is using IPC and is useful for testing with local `.bim` files that are on your machine.
 [See Readme for more info](./test-apps/appui-test-app/standalone/README.md)

-- `connected`: This app is working with the iTwin Platform and requires log in, it is useful for testing with iModels that are on the iTwin Platform.
+- `connected` is working with the iTwin Platform and requires log in, it is useful for testing with iModels that are on the iTwin Platform.
 [See Readme for more info](./test-apps/appui-test-app/connected/README.md)

 > Note: `standalone` is used by the [end-to-end tests](./e2e-tests/README.md).

 ### Storybook

-In the `docs/storybook` folder, there is a [storybook](https://storybook.js.org/) that can be used to test changes to the packages in this repository.
-The storybook can be run with `npm start` from the folder and will be accessible at `http://localhost:3000/`.
+There is a [storybook](https://storybook.js.org/) that can be used to test changes to the packages in this repository.
+The storybook can be run with `npm start` from `docs/storybook` folder, and will be accessible at `http://localhost:3000/`.

 Storybook is deployed with each PR build and can be accessed through the **Storybook preview** link in the PR checks.
-(Direct link: `https://itwin.github.io/appui/[PR_NUMBER]`) So a feature with a story facilitate PR reviews.
+(Direct link: `https://itwin.github.io/appui/[PR_NUMBER]`) So adding stories for a feature facilitates PR reviews.

 It is also deployed with master and can be accessed through this URL: <https://itwin.github.io/appui/storybook>